-Despite the environmental importance of this process, the molecular mechanisms driving the biomineralization of iACC in cyanobacteria remain poorly known.
+Despite the potential environmental importance of this process, the molecular mechanisms driving the biomineralization of iACC in cyanobacteria remain poorly known.
 It has been shown that it costs some energy to the cells (Cam et al., 2018; De Wever et al., 2019).
 Moreover, a genetic control has been proposed (Benzerara et al., 2022).
 Indeed, based on a comparative genomics approach, one family of genes, named ccyA, was found in phylogenetically diverse iACC-forming cyanobacteria and was absent from cyanobacteria not biomineralizing iACC.
-The ccyA gene was found in about one third of all publicly released genomes of Microcystis (Gaëtan et al., 2023).
+The ccyA gene was found in about one third of all publicly released genomes of Microcystis i.e., 93 out of 282 genomes assemblies available at the time of publication (Gaëtan et al., 2023).
 The protein encoded by ccyA, called calcyanin, lacks detectable full-length homologs with a known function in public databases.
 Therefore, its function remains unknown.
 Several clues suggest that calcyanin may play a role in calcium homeostasis (Benzerara et al., 2023, 2022).
 However, since the expression of the ccyA gene in mutants of cyanobacteria not forming iACC did not result in the formation of iACC, this biomineralization process likely involves additional genes (Benzerara et al., 2022).
 For example, some of these genes may play a role in the fact that iACC inclusions form within an intracellular compartment, the envelope of which remains of unknown chemical composition (Blondeau et al., 2018b).
 Such a compartmentalization may serve to achieve chemical conditions allowing the precipitation and the stabilization of ACC.
-Additional examples of molecular processes that may favor iACC precipitation are carbon-concentrating mechanisms (CCMs) (Li et al., 2016; Görgen et al., 2021), which have been abundantly described in cyanobacteria and involve diverse genes (Badger & Price, 2003).
+Additional examples of molecular processes that may favor iACC precipitation are carbon-concentrating mechanisms (CCMs) (Li et al., 2016; Görgen et al., 2021), which have been abundantly described in cyanobacteria and involve diverse genes and multiple mechanisms (Badger & Price, 2003; Kupriyanova et al., 2023).
 Last, calcium transport genes may also be involved in the accumulation of high amounts of calcium within iACC (De Wever et al., 2019).
 Consistently, the presence/absence of the ccyA gene in genomes was correlated with the presence/absence of genes involved in the transport and homeostasis of calcium and inorganic carbon (Benzerara et al., 2022).
 Moreover, in some genomes, ccyA was even colocalized with such additional genes.